StrivenWord/td_reviews/source/_posts/turning-30-with-the-wheel.md

 ## You are already part of great things.

 Much of the power of *The Wheel of Time* comes from the way it mixes philosophies and mythologies from historical civilizations and then takes us on a jaunty, popularly accessible tour of fictional cultures with recognizable facets of both East and West.
 The legends are all true, and you stand at their convergence.
 Your local community is one of the most diverse localities in America.
 You have only to look out your window to observe the connections arising out of the meeting place of different worldviews and legacies.

+{% asset_img utica-wheel.jpg "The Wheel Weaves in Utica, New York" %}

 Talk to the people whose native language is different from your own.
 Talk to that professor; talk to that priest.
 Talk to your peers, and discover what you can build together in order to collectively bring the ancient traditions that shaped us forward into a fertile future full of meaning and fellowship.